 - Juice of 1 lime + more to serve

 - small bunch of fresh coriander chopped

-Add tomato puree, ground almonds, remaining garam masala, 500 ml of boiling water and 0.5 tsp of sea salt.
+- Add tomato puree, ground almonds, remaining garam masala, 500 ml of boiling water and 0.5 teaspoon of sea salt.
 Stir well and let it simmer until it visibly reduces and thickens (approx. 5 min), set aside.